ghgemmer/Halloween/README.md

 The pneumatic cylinder is covered with vent dryer exhaust hose to keep the cylinder from pinching or pulling the outer costume when the prop is bent over.

-The pneumatics have not been used since 2016 as I have been concentrating on the servo operation.
+The pneumatics have not been used since 2016 as development has concentrated on servo operations and the user mimicking feature.
 The pneumatics also tend to be very finicky.
 Getting the correct point the elastic cables kick in and settings of the speed mufflers just right so the prop upper body doesn't slam into the upgright position or into the leaned over position is laborious.
 As indicated in the lessons learned, using a voltage position controlled pneumatic cylinder, or a liner actuator, would be much better and eliminate all the elastic cables and speed mufflers as well